fniessink/toisto/docs/software.md

 ### Sentence forms

-When the topic file contains both the declarative and the interrogative form of a sentence, Toisto can generate quizzes to change one into the other.
+When the concept file contains both the declarative and the interrogative form of a sentence, Toisto can generate quizzes to change one into the other.
 Sentence forms are specified as follows:

 ```json
 {